jysui123/esql/README.md

 Features not covered yet:
 - `LIKE`, `REGEXP` keyword: ES V6.5's sql api does not support regex search but only wildcard (only support shell wildcard `%` and `_`)
-- some aggregations are tested by manual check since ES's sql api does not support them well
+- some aggregations and arithmetics are tested by manual check since ES's sql api does not support them well

 To run test locally:
 - download elasticsearch v6.5 (optional: kibana v6.5) and unzip them